Tools to support Discrete-Event Simulation (DES) and Monte-Carlo Simulation education and practice

-sim-tools is being developed to support simulation education and applied simulation research.
-It is MIT licensed and freely available to practitioners, students and researchers via PyPi.
-There is a longer term plan to make sim-tools available via conda-forge.
+is being developed to support Discrete-Event Simulation (DES) and Monte-Carlo Simulation education and applied simulation research.
+It is MIT licensed and freely available to practitioners, students and researchers via PyPi and conda-forge

 Vision for sim-tools#

-Deliver high quality reliable code for simulation education and practice with full documentation.
+Deliver high quality reliable code for DES and Monte-Carlo Simulation education and practice with full documentation.

 Provide a simple to use pythonic interface.

-To improve the quality of simulation education and encourage the use of best practice.
+To improve the quality of simulation education using FOSS tools and encourage the use of best practice.

 Features:#

-Implementation of Thinning to sample from Non-stationary poisson processes in a discrete-event simulation
+Implementation of Thinning to sample from Non-stationary Poisson Processes (time-dependent) in a DES.

 pip install sim-tools